EricFries/ericfries.github.io/about.md

 My dreams are object-oriented.

-You can see the projects I'm working on <a href="http://people.flatironschool.com/profiles/eric-fries">on my Flatiron School profile</a> and on <a href="https://github.com/EricFries">GitHub</a>.
+You can see the projects I'm working on my<a href="http://people.flatironschool.com/profiles/eric-fries"> Flatiron School profile</a> and on <a href="https://github.com/EricFries">GitHub</a>.